Surtees TS5 and Surtees TS5A car-by-car histories

 It is still unclear whether this car is the car Kloster crashed at Mid-Ohio or was it the wreck from Vose's accident at Sears Point the year before.
 As Kloster bought two RACE cars, it would seem likely that this is TS5/004, the car used by de Adamich in the US in 1969 and then by DeJarld and then, presumably, John Martin in 1970.
 This matches its "004A" marking.
 However, that means that the two "TS5As" campaigned by RACE in 1970 were actually just the ex-works TS5s from 1969.

 Retained by Harmer (Troy, MI) in 2009.
 Raced at Road America July 2013.
 Raced at the HAWK at Road America in July 2015 and at the Monterey Pre-Reunion a month later.
-Raced in the SVRA US Vintage GP at Watkins Glen in September 2016.
+Raced in the SVRA US Vintage GP at Watkins Glen in September 2016, and at Road America in July 2017.
+Raced at VARAC Mosport Park 16-17 June 2018, and the WeatherTech International Challenge at Road America in July 2018.

 The later mystery cars